Call us: +1-415-738-4000

 An alternative would be to have an expiry thread.
 This is a trade-off between lower memory use and short locking periods and CPU utilization.
 The design is in favour of the latter.
 For those concerned with memory use, simply reduce the cache's size in memory (see How to Size Caches for more information).

 BigMemory is a pure Java product from Terracotta that permits caches to use an additional type of memory store outside the object heap.
-This off-heap store, which is not subject to Java GC, allows very large caches to be created (we have tested this up to 1TB).
+This off-heap store, which is not subject to Java GC, allows extremely large caches to be created.

 Because off-heap data is stored in bytes, there are two implications:

-when the GC involved with larger heaps is taken into account, the off-heap store is faster
+The MemoryStore still holds the hottest subset of data from the off-heap store, already in deserialized form, to maintain performance.
+In practice, however, when the GC involved with larger heaps is taken into account, the off-heap store is faster.

 The DiskStore provides a disk spooling facility that can be used for additional storage during cache operation and for persisting caches through system restarts.